Sulfur dichloride (SCl2) Lewis dot Structure, Molecular Geometry, Polarity, Bond angle, hybridization

 How to draw Lewis Structure of SCl2?

-SCl2 lewis structure contains one sulfur and two chlorine atom.
-Sulfur being the less electronegative atom than chlorine atom is placed at the center in lewis’s diagram and chlorine is spaced evenly around it.
+SCl2 lewis structure is made up of one sulfur (S) and two chlorine (Cl) atoms.
+Sulfur (S) being the less electronegative atom than the chlorine (Cl) atom is placed at the center of lewis’s diagram and chlorine (Cl) is spaced evenly around it.

-There is two lone pair present on the central atom and this central atom attached to two bonded pair in SCl2 lewis structure.
+There is two lone pair present on the central atom and this central atom is attached to two bonded pair in the SCl2 lewis structure.

 Steps to draw electron dot structure or lewis structure of SCl2